jmsBorowski/jmsBorowski.github.io/README.md

 # jmsBorowski.github.io

 A relaxing, Simon Says inspired memory game.
 Simply press play and follow the highlighted pattern, which increases in difficulty every level!
+This fresh take on a familiar classic adds creativity by including inspiring quotes on every level and creating an overall atmosphere of calm that will keep users playing everyday.

 Credits: